Patrick Tr(e)acy & Ann(e)

 were published in a circular, signed by Messrs...Thomas Tracy, Limerick...

-welcome, the cheerful room, and the encouragement given to free social
+filled, the hearty welcome, the cheerful room, and the encouragement given to

-intercourse did their work, until the spell was completely broken, and there
+free social intercourse did their work, until the spell was completely broken,

+abundant blessing.
 There was a gracious revival and much spiritual prosperity.
-So deeply

-interesting and profitable were the services that at times it was difficult to
+So deeply interesting and profitable were the services that at times it was

 At this time there was an infidel club in the